 The travel lifestyle is one that doesn’t require much stuff – but if you’re going to work remotely, it does require the right digital nomad gear.
 This digital nomad packing list will help you not forget anything vital.

 Being a digital nomad is the dream for many travelers.
 It’s also a lifestyle that many people don’t know anything about, or how to prepare for it.
 Even after months of exhaustive research trying to finalize my digital nomad packing list, I still packed the wrong stuff and had to make tons of changes as I went.

 1. Tech Repair Kit By Sugru To Upkeep Your Digital Nomad Gear

 You may recall seeing Sugru on my gift guide for the eco-friendly people in your life.
 In case you’re unfamiliar: Sugru is a silicone glue that’s flexible and mouldable.
 It’s essentially like a glue Play-Doh, and turns into rubber when it sets.

-It’s a priceless product, and the tech kit is the perfect first aid kit to your digital nomad gear.
+It’s a priceless product, and the tech kit is the perfect first aid kit for your digital nomad gear.

-I recommend taking this on any trip, filed away in the just-in-case stuff (If you’re interested, I have an entire blog post on the just-in-case stuff you should always stake traveling which is also essential to read before embarking on your travels).
+I recommend taking this on any trip, filed away in the just-in-case stuff (I have an entire blog post on the just-in-case stuff you should always stake traveling which is also essential to read before embarking on your travels).
 But for the digital nomad lifestyle, some sort of plan to fix your tech gear is a must.

 2. Travel-Ready Sun Lamp To Help Reduce Jet Lag and Improve Mood

 This digital nomad packing list item isn’t for everyone.
-For minimalist digital nomads, this will probably be overkill.
-BUT, A sun lamp could be perfect for you if:
+For minimalist digital nomads, this will certainly be overkill.
+A sun lamp could be perfect for you if:

 - you’re frequently traveling between very different time zones